ElixirTeSS/TeSS/CONTRIBUTING.md

 # Thank You

-Thank you very much for using or considering contributing to TeSS.
+Thank you for considering contributing to TeSS.